zoom-c/docs/trezor-user/user/recovery.rst

 Recovery
 ========

 If you loose your TREZOR or if your TREZOR somehow gets destroyed you may have to recover your accounts.
-So long as your recovery card is in tact, your bitcoins are safe and sound.
+So long as your recovery card is in tact your bitcoins are safe and sound.

 What do you need to start your TREZOR recovery: